markglenn/sass_ex/README.md

 # SassEx

-Sass compiler for Elixir that uses the new [Dart Sass](https://sass-lang.com/dart-sass).
+Sass compiler for Elixir that uses the newer [Dart Sass](https://sass-lang.com/dart-sass).